 This brings us to the sleep hormone, melatonin.
 In general, if your cortisol is elevated, your body won’t produce enough melatonin.
 This can make it difficult for you to get quality sleep.
 If you’re using ashwagandha to lower your cortisol, though, you’ll be encouraging melatonin production at the same time.

 This isn’t just a hypothesis.
-There have been several studies done on the relationship between melatonin and ashwagandha, most of which showed clear benefits for sleep even in insomniacs.
+There have been several studies on the relationship between melatonin and ashwagandha, most of which showed clear benefits for sleep, even among insomniacs.

 What’s the right ashwagandha dosage for better sleep, though?
-In this study, the participants took 300 mg twice daily (for a total of 600 mg), and saw significant improvements after just 10 weeks compared to the placebo group.
+In this study, participants took 300 mg twice daily (600 mg total) and showed significant improvements after just 10 weeks compared with the placebo group.

 Ashwagandha for hormonal balance